 - Kirra-lea will share all the tips and tricks that she has learned over many years of sand casting in her own studio along with the passion that she has for this technique.

-- Learn how to flush set, bead set and claw set faceted gemstones.
+- Learn how to flush set, bead set and rub-over set faceted gemstones.

 - You will be given three projects, each project will be your own design concept exploring and applying the demonstrated setting styles.